 - Rights in relation to automated decision-making and profiling: you should not have decisions made about you if such decision-making was based on automated processing; and such decision has legal or other serious consequences for yourself.

 All data collected and stored by Simpson Carpenter Ltd. is held on servers within the United Kingdom.
-This data is encrypted and stored in a controlled environment and is never shared with a third party or outside of the E.U. without your explicit consent and the purpose of the sharing explained to you at the time of collection.
+This data is encrypted and stored in a controlled environment and is never shared with a third party or outside of the E.E.A. without your explicit consent and the purpose of the sharing explained to you at the time of collection.
+Any breach of the data we hold will be reported to the I.C.O. within a 72 hours timeframe.To report any suspected breach of your data please click here to send an email to Simpson Carpenter Ltd.

 Roles and responsibilities when it comes to your information